pradeepsinngh/Quick-Machine-Learning-Notes/support-vector-machines/README.md

 - Data should be linearly separable - i.e. data should be linear.

 ## Non-Linear SVM Classification:
-- What if your data is not linearly separable?
-Use Nonlinear SVM Classifiers.
+### What if your data is not linearly separable?
+1. Use Nonlinear SVM Classifiers.
-- Add more features. eg: polynomial features.
+2. Add more features. eg: polynomial features.
-- Add features computed using similarity function -- that measures how much each instances resembles a particular landmark.
+3. Add features computed using similarity function -- that measures how much each instances resembles a particular landmark.

 **Q** How to handle non-linear datasets/ data?
 Add more features, such as polynomial features.
 In some cases, adding some features, daatset can become linearly separable.

-## Problem: What is the issues with adding polynomial features?
+#### Problem: What is the issues with adding polynomial features?
-1. - Adding ploynomial features is simple to implement and can work great with all sorts of ML models (not just SVMs).
+- Adding ploynomial features is simple to implement and can work great with all sorts of ML models (not just SVMs).
 - But, at a low polynomial degree SVM can not deal with very complex datasets.
 - And, with a high ploynomial degree it creates a huge number of features, making the model too slow.

-## How to fix this issue?
+#### How to fix this issue?
 Use Kernel trick!
 - **Kernel Trick:** It makes it possible to get the same result as if you added many polynomial features, even with very high-degree polynomials, without actually having to add them.
 So, there is no combinattorial explosion of the number of features since you don't actually add any features.
 This trick is implemented by the SVC class.

-## Hyperparameter:
+### Hyperparameter:
 - In Scikit-learn, `coef0` is the hyperparameter, that controls how much the model is influenced by high-degree polynomials vs lower-degree polynomials.
+- degree
 - C
-- Gamma

 ## Adding Similarity Function: